homanchou/xr/book/build-your-own-webvr-site.md

 {:error, {:already_started, #PID<0.540.0>}}
 ```

+### Add Dynamic Supervisor

-Let's also add a supervisor for our UserSnapshot.
+GenServers ought to be supervised so that if they crash they can be restarted.Let's add a supervisor for our UserSnapshot.
 Create a new file at `lib/xr/servers/rooms_supervisor`

 ```elixir
 defmodule Xr.Servers.RoomsSupervisor do